Airplane Pt. 2

 "Airplane Pt.
-2" is a song recorded by South Korean boy group BTS, released as a B track on the album Love Yourself: Tear.
+2" is a song recorded by South Korean boy group BTS from their six studio album Love Yourself: Tear.
 On November 7, 2018, the Japanese version of the song was released through Def Jam as their ninth Japanese single.

 Background and release

 It was confirmed by Big Hit Entertainment once the tracklist for Love Yourself: Tear was released that "Airplane Pt.
-2" is a follow up to the song "Airplane" which was off J-Hope's mixtape Hope World.
+2" is a follow-up to the song "Airplane" which was off J-Hope's mixtape Hope World.
 In a behind the scene's album review member RM said that when CEO Bang Si-hyuk first heard J-Hope's song it sounded like a BTS song, inspiring them to write a part two.

 Promotion

 BTS promoted the Korean version of the song on various music programs in South Korea including Music Bank, Show!
 Music Core, Inkigayo, and M Countdown.
 The Korean version was also promoted live on The Ellen DeGeneres Show on May 25, although it was only released online.

 On December 1, 2018, BTS performed the song at the 2018 Melon Music Awards in Seoul and in the same month they performed it at the 2018 Mnet Asian Music Awards in Hong Kong.